Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: An Equivalent Formulation of the -Laplacian Eigenvalue Problem

-which yields the desired equality.
-The conclusion follows from \Cref{Lemma_Morse_linear_case}\,. \end{proof} We would like to observe that the results proved in this section show that, given a $p$-Laplacian eigenapair, the linear index of the $(\mu,\nu)$-eigenvalue provides information about the behaviour of the $p$-Rayleigh quotient in a neighborhood of the eigenfunction.
-However, it is not clear at this stage of our study how to properly exploit this information.
-This property will be used loosely in the next section but will be addressed more thoroughly in a future work.
+i.e. the Hessian of the two functions behaves analogously on the tangent space of the two manifolds.
+The equality in \eqref{eq_Morse_proposition} is proved exploiting the expression of the second derivatives and recalling that the first derivative of both the Rayleigh quotients is zero in $f$, since this is an eigenvector.
+Finally, the conclusion follows from \Cref{Lemma_Morse_linear_case}.
+We refer to \cref{sec:appendix} for all the details. \end{proof} We would like to observe that the results proved in this section show that, given a $p$-Laplacian eigenpair, the linear index of the $(\mu,\nu)$-eigenvalue provides information about the behaviour of the $p$-Rayleigh quotient in a neighborhood of the eigenfunction, i.e. it tells us what kind of critical point/value a $p$-Laplacian eigenpair is.
+We use this information in the next sections to characterize a $p$-Laplacian eigenpair computed as a solution of the linearized eigenvalue problem \eqref{weighted_lap_eq}, where the index $k$ of the linear eigenvalue $\lambda_{(\edgeweight,\nodeweight),k}$, is fixed.